Board of Directors

 Kate Smurthwaite (Back to top)

-Kate appears regularly on television and radio as a commentator on political issues and lighter matters on shows including BBC Breakfast, The Big Questions, Women's Hour, The Jeremy Vine Show (BBC Radio 2), The Stephen Nolan Show (BBC Five Live), The Tony Livesey Show (BBC Five Live), The Richard Bacon Show (BBC Five Live), The Rum Shop (BBC London) and The Vanessa Feltz Show (BBC London).
+Kate appears regularly on television and radio as a commentator on political issues and lighter matters on shows including Question Time, The Big Questions, Women's Hour and The Moral Maze.

-Kate is also a keen political activist and works regularly with equality and human rights groups including women's rights groups and groups helping refugees and asylum seekers.
-She received an award for her work this year from Platform 51.
+Kate is also a keen political activist and works regularly with equality and human rights groups including women's rights groups, groups helping refugees and asylum seekers and anti-austerity campaign The People's Assembly.

 Richard Wiseman (Back to top)